-Andy’s advice, if you are struggling with what to say when someone dies, is to not avoid the truth by acknowledging the news of the death when talking to a someone by sharing your condolences, saying how sorry you are that their friend or relative has died.
+If you are struggling with what to say when someone dies, Andy’s advice is to not avoid the truth.
+Simply acknowledging the news of the death, share your condolences and say how sorry you are that their friend or relative has died.

 You should also remind the person who is bereaved that you are there for them.
 You can say this in person, send a card, text or email.
 However you get in touch, it is important to do so and can mean the world when someone is feeling isolated in their grief.

-What to say when someone dies if talking to a bereaved parent or sibling
+What to say to a grieiving parent or sibling - actions and messages

 - "I am so sorry to hear about your loss"